World IBD Day

-Events for World IBD Day are held across the globe.
+Plans for World IBD Day 2021 are expected to be announced soon on the World IBD Day website.
 Last year's World IBD Day saw 140 famous landmarks worldwide being lit purple to show support for the fight against this disease.
-A repeat of this is planned for 2017, and events being held in Australia are set to be released as the 19 May draws closer.
+Alongside the landmarks campaign, patient associations and activists organised local events aimed at lobbying and educating the public about IBD.

 How can you get involved?

 As well as participating in World IBD Day by attending an event or organising one of your own, there are lots of ways to show your support and raise awareness of IBD.
 You could: